Chouikhi-abdallah/Supervised_machine_learning_algorithms/README.md

 ![Model Accuracies](model_accuracies.png)

 ## Overview
 This project aims to predict whether a patient has heart disease based on various clinical features.
-The dataset used contains information about patients' cardiac health, and several machine learning models are applied to classify whether a patient has heart disease or not.
+The dataset used contains information about patients' cardiac health, and several machine learning models are applied to classify whether a patient has heart disease or not.the code in ml_work is well commented presenting the data cleaning first then the implementation of the algorithm and the metrics of each.

 ## Dataset
 The dataset contains the following features: